Baby boomers: Political evolution

 In both Europe and the United States, older voters are the primary support base for the rise of nationalist and populist movements, though there are pockets of support among young people as well.
 During the 2010s, a consistent trend in many Western countries is that older people are more likely to vote than their younger countrymen, and they tend to vote for more right-leaning (or conservative) candidates.
 Due to the continued aging of these countries and the long life expectancy of their voters, right-leaning parties will continue to have a strong base of support.

 When the 'Golden Age' of economic boom finally came to a grinding halt in the 1970s, various reforms were introduced.
 High-skilled workers earned even more than before whereas low-skilled workers saw their fortunes melt away and consequently became dependent on welfare.
 This created a schism between the two groups, with the upper-end of the working class now supporting the political Right upon realizing that it was they, viewing themselves as hard-working taxpayers, who were the ones financing welfare, something they would rather do without except in cases of emergency.
 The fact that some governments incautiously made such welfare programs quite generous during the boom years exacerbated resentment for 'the underclass'.
 Public housing complexes came to be viewed as nothing more than residences for those who were socially problematic and chronically dependent on welfare.

 Generational milestones

 The Beatles arrive at the John F. Kennedy International Airport, New York City (1964).

+Roughly one in ten baby boomer men in the United States served in the military, and some of them were deployed to Vietnam (1966).

 A girl reads a newspaper reporting that man has landed on the Moon (1969).